ThinkMcFlyThink/MPV-Config/README.md

 The main goal is for efficient high quality playback of SDR and tone-mapped HDR content.
 This means as little post-processing done as possible.

 # Notes
-This config is currently only tested on Windows 10 -> HDR TV.
+This config is currently only tested on Windows 10 -> HDR TV @ 60Hz.
 Given some of the settings used, it is quite likely a dedicted GPU is required.